Soccer ACL Injuries

 Is anything else damaged inside my knee?

 About half the time when the ACL is torn there is also damage to the meniscus cartilage inside the knee.
 If present, this is something that can be taken care of at the same time ACL surgery is performed.
 You can usually tell whether there is a torn cartilage on examination but sometimes this is difficult.
-Occasionally, an MRI study can help but this is expensive and time consuming and usually is not necessary.
+Occasionally, an MRI study can help but this is expensive and time consuming and sometimes not necessary.

 What would happen if I did nothing about this injury?